julian-klode/blog.jak-linux.org/content/post/apt-patterns/index.md

 Some things are not yet where I want them:

 -  `?architecture` does not support `all`, `native`, or `same`
--  `?installed` should match only the installed version of the package, not the entire package (that is what aptitude does, and it's a bit surprising that `?installed` impl)
+-  `?installed` should match only the installed version of the package, not the entire package (that is what aptitude does, and it's a bit surprising that `?installed` implies a version and `?upgradable` does not)

 ## the future